+35 The definition of an apotome in 10.73 is exactly symmetrical to the one of a binomial in 10.36: an apotome is a line formed by subtraction of two expressible lines that are commensurable in power only.

-cabilibus mentions the binomial line as well as the apotome.
-It is, therefore, almost certain that the denomination 'binomial' was introduced before the composition of Elem.
-10. Moreover, the lines from which an apotome is obtained by subtraction are expressly called its names in Elem.
-10.112-114 and such names of an apotome are set in one-to-one correspondence with the names of a suitable binomial.
-This suggests that the names had a more widespread application than the one that the extant sources attest and that they lasted well beyond Euclid's times: since Elem.
-10.112-114 are absent in the Arabo-Latin tradition, we may infer that they were introduced later into the text, very likely after Apollonius and certainly before Pappus, who read them.
+the names had a more widespread application than the one that the extant sources attest and that they lasted well beyond Euclid's times: since Elem.
+10.112-114 are absent in the Arabo-Latin tradition, we may infer that they were introduced later into the text, very likely after Apollonius and certainly before Pappus, who read them.36